N-Nashe/MUNCHA25131_FTO2505_B_MunasheChakona_JSLPortfolioPiece/README.md

 - **Live Server**  - This helps view the website properly with live reloads if any changes are made
   - 🔍 *Search for:* `Live Server`
-  - Ensure that once you press install that is it *enabled*
+  - Ensure that once you press install that is it *enabled so that you can use it to view the board*
   - 🔥 *Feature:* Lets you right-click your `index.html` and click **"Open with Live Server"** — auto-reloads on save!

 ---